← Back to all apps

 mermaidSyntaxstring

 Mermaid.js code for the diagram.
 Keep diagrams simple, unless the user has detailed requirements.
-Only the following diagram types are supported: graph, flowchart, sequenceDiagram, stateDiagram, stateDiagram-v2, and gantt.
+Only the following diagram types are supported: graph, flowchart, sequenceDiagram, stateDiagram, stateDiagram-v2, gantt, and erDiagram.
 Make sure to use correct Mermaid.js syntax.
-For graph or flowchart diagrams, use LR direction by default and put all shape and edge text in quotes (eg. ["Text"], -->|"Edge Text"|, --"Edge Text"-->).
+For graph, flowchart, or entity relationship diagrams, use LR direction by default and put all shape and edge text in quotes (eg. ["Text"], -->|"Edge Text"|, --"Edge Text"-->).
 Do not use emojis in the Mermaid.js code.
 Do not use to represent new lines.
 Feel free to use the full range of shapes and connectors that Mermaid.js syntax offers.
 For graph and flowchart diagrams only, you can use color styling--but do so sparingly unless the user asks for it.
 In gantt charts, do not use color styling.
 In sequence diagrams, do not use notes.
 Do not use the word "end" in classNames.

 namestring